pitt-crc/kubernetes-tutorial/README.md

 |-------------|-----------|---------|--------------|------|---------|---------|-------|--------|
 ```

-The `minikube` commandline utility will only administrate a single cluster at a time.
-To switch change the default cluster, use the `profile` command.
+You can change the default cluster being administrated by `minikube` using the `profile` command

 ```bash
 minikube profile [CLUSTER]